GDPR-Compliant AI Applications: Private EU Inference with RAG (Architecture Guide)

 - Operating inference infrastructure within EU territorial boundaries

-Juicefactory.ai provides a private inference runtime designed specifically for these compliance requirements.
-The service operates as a data processor under GDPR Article 28, with documented processing agreements and technical guarantees on data handling.
+Juicefactory.ai operates as a data processor under GDPR Article 28, with documented processing agreements and technical guarantees on data handling.
+No queries are retained, no data is used for training, and all processing occurs within EU infrastructure.
+See private inference runtime for details.

 Why EU hosting matters for compliance